CTSRD-CHERI/cheribuild/README.md

 `cheribuild.py [options...] targets...`

-Example: to build and run a CheriBSD: `cheribuild.py --include-dependencies run` and for a clean verbose build of LLVM `cheribuild.py -v --clean llvm`
+Example: to build and run a pure-capability CheriBSD for RISC-V: `cheribuild.py --include-dependencies run-riscv64-purecap` and for a clean verbose build of LLVM `cheribuild.py -v --clean llvm`

 ## Available Targets

 When selecting a target you can also build all the targets that it depends on by passing the `--include-dependencies` or `-d` option.
-However, some targets (e.g. `all`, `sdk`) will always build their dependencies because running them without building the dependencies does not make sense (see the list of targets for details).
+However, some targets (e.g. `all`, `sdk-*`) will always build their dependencies because running them without building the dependencies does not make sense (see the list of targets for details).

 #### The following main targets are available